Asabeneh/30-Days-Of-React/04_Day_Components/04_components.md

 ReactDOM.render(<Header />, rootElement)
 ```

-Now, let's create an App component which hold the Header, Main and Footer.
+Now, let's create an App component , that will wrap the Header, Main and Footer.
 Then the App component will be render on the DOM.

 ```js
 // index.js